garrandall/popular-music-data/tracks/let-me-start-tonite-lamont-dozier.md

 I'll beg on bended knees
 To get you back home, darling

-You just let me start tonight.....
+You just let me start tonight...